 Please review the eligibility criteria and accountability information for student fellows, faculty mentors, and fellowship proposals.

-Application Deadline Application materials are due in March.
+Application materials are due in March.
 Download the undergraduate fellowship application form (PDF) or pick up an application at the Honors College offices in the Ball Honors House.

 Students or faculty members interested in the Honors Undergraduate Fellows program should contact James S. Ruebel, dean of the Honors College.